When Does “North” Need a Capital Letter?

 Is it north or North?
 Are you lost in punctuation?
 Get on the right track with this fun quiz!
 Click To Tweet

-Find out more about punctuation and hone your translation and writing skills on one of our translator training courses.
+Find out more about punctuation and hone your translation and writing skills on one of our translation courses: introduction to translation or advanced translation course.
 Whether you’re a working translator aiming for the DipTrans, or just starting out in translation, we have the right course for you!
 Check out our website and get in touch for your free level test!

 You may also like …